cube-drone/rt0/players-guide/src/player/injuries.md

 ## Full Corruption
-Again, exactly what happens when there are no Corruption spaces left to fill on the character sheet remains a mystery, for now, but presume that going far enough down this path will end up at a point where the character becomes no longer playable.
+Again, exactly what happens when there are no Corruption spaces left to fill on the character sheet remains a mystery, for now (GM: It's explained in the GM's guide!), but presume that going far enough down this path will end up at a point where the character becomes no longer playable.

 ## Eddy, and Creating a New Player Character